-Since the beginning of exploration for oil and gas we have seen exploration methods evolve with the regular addition of new techniques and technologies.
+Since the beginning of exploration for oil and gas we have seen exploration methods evolve, with the regular addition of new techniques.
+Also, exploration technology has improved continually over the decades, becoming increasingly sophisticated.
 But, despite these advancements, we should keep in mind that the art of looking for oil and gas involves the understanding that there is no substitute for the imaginative approach, and no such a thing as an “oil finder” or a "black box”.

 Geology is a science that brings virtually every other scientific discipline to bear in its application, whether it is the sorting out of geologic events and processes or the exploration for important raw materials, such as oil and gas.
 The proper orchestration of other sciences to the performance of geologic application requires substantial skill as well as an analytic sense of imaginative investigation.
 Geology is not like mathematics, which produces results in absolute numbers.
 Geology uses mathematics and many other sciences, however, as adjuncts to the understanding of a large scenario comprising multiple components.

 Petroleum exploration, as any other geologic investigation, uses all available parameters, and it is the duty of the explorationist to recognize the pertinent parameters as they are encountered.
 Without this important ability to recognize relevant parameters, the explorationist cannot function properly.
 Petroleum exploration is not the type of endeavor where all definitive factors are obvious at all times.
 The explorationist must use his or her personal experience as well as that of other team members to solve any problems encountered in the search for oil and gas.
 No information is discarded; the explorationist uses it all.

 This article examines each of the below topics and how they pertain to petroleum exploration.

 - Electric, Radioactivity and Acoustic (Sonic) Logging

 - Geochemical Surveys